Tiberias: Demographics

-According to the Central Bureau of Statistics (CBS), as of December 2011, 41,700 inhabitants lived in Tiberias.
-According to CBS, as of December 2010 the city was rated 5 out of 10 on the socio-economic scale.
-The average monthly salary of an employee for the year 2009 was 4,845 NIS.
+According to the Central Bureau of Statistics (CBS), as of August 2023, 49,876 inhabitants lived in Tiberias.
+According to CBS, as of December 2019 the city was rated 4 out of 10 on the socio-economic scale.
+The average monthly salary of an employee for the year 2019 was 7,508 NIS.
 Among today's population of Jews, many are Mizrahi and Sephardic.
+The yearly growth rate of its population is 3.9%.

 Following Israel's withdrawal from Lebanon in 2000 many ex-South Lebanon Army soldiers and officers who fled from Lebanon settled in Tiberias with their families.